-Center for Robotics and Minimally Invasive Surgery
+Center for Robotic and Minimally Invasive Surgery

 We've established 1 of the Southeast's most advanced robotic surgery centers—and our doctors have logged more hours with this equipment than doctors at any other hospital in the region.